 Promotion is something that many people think about.
 From the time people graduate and enter the workforce.
-To the time people feel it is time to take the next step in their career.
+Until the time people feel it is time to take the next step in their career.

 There is nothing wrong with being ambitious.
 Wanting to have an impact.
 But it is also good to remember that career paths are different nowadays than before.
 Career paths are now more horizontal than vertical.
 You can change jobs at the same level several times before you take on more responsibility.